Tuesday 12 - Thursday 14 January 2021 Virtual Visit to USA and Canada

 The Roll Annual General Meeting will be held virtually.

 The AGM will be held at 6pm, on Sunday 11 April 2021.

 Friday 7 May Ruth Padel, Professor of Poetry: the Jane Harrison Memorial Lecture

-For the Jane Harrison lecture, Ruth Padel will bring together these three different strands of her work – nature, poetry and the classics – to ask how they can respond to the destruction of wilderness today.
+For the Jane Harrison Lecture, Ruth Padel will bring together different strands of her work – on tragedy and Greek religion, poetry and Charles Darwin, science, nature, and wildlife conservation – to ask how we respond to the destruction of wilderness today.